What are Prepaid Expenses?

 Prepaid Expenses refer to payments made in advance for products or services expected to be received on a later date — most often related to utilities, insurance, and rent.

-Prepaid Expenses Accounting Examples
+Prepaid Expenses Definition in Accounting

 Initially, the payment made in advance is recorded as a current asset, but the carrying balance is reduced over time on the income statement per GAAP accounting standards.